wslyvh/useWeb3/content/tutorials/Building-a-Decentralized-NFT-Marketplace.md

 ---

-Summary of What we will Do.
+Summary of what we will do.

 1. Developing the NFT Marketplace Smart Contract
 2. Getting up the infra needed to deploy the Contract